yairEO/validator/README.md

 ## Error messages
-The validator function holds a messages object called ‘message’, which itself holds all the error messages being shown to the user for all sort of validation errors.
+The validator function holds a messages object called "message", which itself holds all the error messages being shown to the user for all sort of validation errors.

     message = {
     	invalid			: 'invalid input',